jetbrains-academy/CppBasics/MemoryManagement/ConstAndReferences/PassingArguments/task.md

 ```

 As you can see, passing arguments by pointers shares a lot of similarities with passing them by references.
-In C++ under most circumstances, the latter approach is preferred.
+In C++, the latter approach is generally preferred under most circumstances.
-However, here are few cases where passing by pointers is favored:
+However, there are a few cases where passing by pointers is favored:

 - if the function implementation involves pointer arithmetic;
 - if the structure passed by the pointer is a part of some dynamic data structure